PhilippLgh/ethpkg/README.md

 Most Node.js modules and many other packages today are not code signed because the processes, tools or certificates are hard to understand, opaque and expensive.
-Open source developers already have too much on their plate and are not gaining anything from walking this extra mile.
+Open source developers are [burning out](https://motherboard.vice.com/en_us/article/43zak3/the-internet-was-built-on-the-free-labor-of-open-source-developers-is-that-sustainable) and are not gaining anything from walking this extra mile.

 This project aims to change that:

-**Package authors / developers** sign their modules to signal others that they care about security and to build up reputation.
+**Package authors / developers** sign their modules to signal others that they care about security and to build up reputation and can stay anonymous in the process.
 Signed modules become self-contained and portable.
 The delivery, authorship and security aspects are separated allowing modules to be mirrored, licensed, hosted in P2P registries or provided in other (=faster) ways.
-Packages are signed using cryptocurrency compatible keys so everyone who verifies or validates packages can use the author's address to donate.
+Packages are signed using cryptocurrency compatible keys so everyone who verifies or validates packages can use the author's address to donate or pay for a license.

 **Projects that depend on secure modules** can express their gratitude for the open source work & extra security by sending package authors crypto currency.
-This is a win-win situation because it incentivizes development and covers maintenance costs.
+This is a win-win-win situation because it incentivizes open source development, increases code quality and covers maintenance costs.

 All the tools needed for this are free and available in this repository.
-There are no middleman or donation platforms involved - 100% of the funds sent go to the authors.
+There are no middlemen or donation platforms involved - 100% of the funds sent go to the authors.

 All donations are transparent and traceable.

 Let's make the Internet a better place together! :)